How to Establish Credit When You’re Just Starting Out

 It is important to mention this strategy will not have a substantial impact on your credit and it’s still better to utilize secured credit cards, credit cards, and personal loans as a better option.

-The best strategy for building credit is to think of your credit options as necessary tools that are only there to help you build credit — nothing else.
+When you’re just starting out and wondering how to establish credit, remember that the best strategy is to think of your credit options as tools that are only there to help you build credit – nothing else.

 Chris “Peach” Petrie is the founder of Money Peach.
 Money Peach partnered with OneAZ to provide free financial education to members across the state.
 To learn more about OneAZ’s partnership with Money Peach, click here.